Have you ever worried that you were being too harsh with your commentary? Three Polyphony editors are here to help.

-As I’ve moved up the Polyphony ranks to the point where I’m lucky enough to read the comments of first and second readers on a regular basis, I’ve come to realize how important it is to address all aspects of a piece in our commentary.
-As a Genre Editor, part of my role is to “fill in the gaps” left by the first and second readers, and I have noticed that one of the most common gaps that is frequently overlooked (most of us are guilty of this!) in commentary is a solid engagement with ALL aspects of a piece.
+As I’ve moved up the Polyphony ranks to the point where I’m lucky enough to read the comments of Junior Editors on a regular basis, I’ve come to realize how important it is to address all aspects of a piece in our commentary.
+As a Genre Editor, part of my role is to “fill in the gaps” left by the Junior Editors, and I have noticed that one of the most common gaps that is frequently overlooked (most of us are guilty of this!) in commentary is a solid engagement with ALL aspects of a piece.

 Too often I read commentary that, while very thorough and detailed, is focused primarily on picking out grammar mistakes or spelling errors.
 While errors in the grammar and mechanics of a piece are often the first to jump to our eyes, I recommend reading through a piece in its entirety before making any comments.
 Once you have read through it, take a moment to think about how the piece made you feel before you dig into the nitty-gritty.
 If you find yourself tempted to start out with a comment on that one unnecessary comma or that run-on sentence, think first about the more “qualitative” aspects of the piece: literary devices, imagery, pacing, and tone are just a few.
 Tackle the big picture, and then zoom into those mechanical errors.